jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 of sacrifices made but should not exceed a maximum value based on his cult rank and Characteristic POW.

-Lay Member – None
+Lay Member - None
-Initiate ¼ of POW
+Initiate - 1/4 of POW
-Acolyte half of POW
+Acolyte - half of POW
-Priest 3/4 of POW
+Priest - 3/4 of POW
-High Priest All POW
+High Priest - All POW

-22
-Alex Greene (order #3262370)                                                                           7
-         Alternate Cult Rank Limits
+#### Alternate Cult Rank Limits

 Although Characteristic POW is offered as the default method of limiting the divine strength of worshippers, it need not be the only one.
 Games Masters are encouraged to look at the alternate methods listed under Accumulation Limits in the previous chapter if they wish to grant Divine Magic users more power in their campaign.

 Sacrificial Power may be gained using any of the Types of Sacrifice methods suggested in the preceding chapter.
 However two issues control this link to the gods.
 Firstly,